scipipe/scipipe/README.md

 cheminformatics, but works equally well for any problem involving pipelines of commandline applications.

+**Project status:** SciPipe is still alpha software and minor breaking API changes still happens as we try to streamline the process of writing workflows.
+Please follow the commit history closely for any API updates if you have code already written in SciPipe (Let us know if you need any help in migrating code to the latest API).

 ## Benefits

 Some key benefits of SciPipe, that are not always found in similar systems: